 A few weeks ago I got to share with you a family-favorite freezer meal, my Savory Italian Biscuit Cups!
-Today, I bring you a different twist on that same biscuit cup idea – this time, Beefy BBQ Biscuit Cups!
+Today, I bring you a different twist on that same biscuit cup idea – this time, Beefy Barbecue Biscuit Cups!

 Now, I’m going to warn you up front, the ingredient list may sound just a wee bit strange.
 But stay with me on this one.

-I love these biscuit cups because they are easy, they are portable, they are portion-able (unlike a big casserole), and you can eat them without silverware (which my kids think is the mark of a “good dinner”) so they are versatile for lots of different kinds of meals – easy dinner, backyard picnic, outdoor barbecue potluck, etc.
+I love these beefy biscuit cups because they are easy, portable, portion-able (unlike a big casserole), and you can eat them without silverware (which my kids think is the mark of a “good dinner”), so they are versatile for lots of different kinds of meals – easy dinner, backyard picnic, outdoor barbecue potluck, etc.

-A little secret on avoiding being scared out of your pants by the exploding can…I carefully peel off the outer wrapper, specifically trying NOT to get the can to open, then take the can and bang it on the counter just under the top of the can rim.
-Works every time (or mostly every time – sometimes I have to give it a second whack) and that way I can ANTICIPATE the “pop” and not be startled out of my ever-lovin’ mind when it pops on its own!!)
+A little secret on avoiding being scared out of your pants by the exploding can: I carefully peel off the outer wrapper, specifically trying NOT to get the can to open, then take the can and bang it on the counter just under the top of the can rim.
+Works every time (or mostly every time – sometimes I have to give it a second whack) and that way I can ANTICIPATE the “pop” and not be startled out of my ever-lovin’ mind when it pops on its own!!

 You can put these on the counter and roll with a rolling pin (dust counter with flour or spray with non-stick spray first), but I’m usually too lazy, and just use my hands and fingers flatten and spread each half out.

 Place each biscuit half into a cup in your prepared muffin tin, and press into bottom and up sides.
 You may have to pinch the top just a little – that’s totally okay.

 Here’s the easy part – just brown a pound of hamburger, drain, then mix with barbecue sauce (yup, I use jarred stuff to save time), finely diced red onions (optional), and frozen corn.

-From this point, after they are baked, you can either let them cool and freeze them for later use, or you can proceed with the cheese, bake a little longer to let that cheese melt, and then enjoy right now!
+At this point, after they are baked, you can either let them cool and freeze them for later use, or you can proceed with the cheese, bake a little longer to let that cheese melt, and then enjoy right now!

 I don’t usually have a problem with them sticking together, but you can flash freeze the biscuits first on a sheet tray for an hour and then transfer to a freezer bag.

-To reheat, place frozen biscuit cups on a baking sheet and bake for about 15 minutes (or slightly longer) at 350 degrees Fahrenheit until centers are heated.
+To reheat: Place frozen biscuit cups on a baking sheet and bake for about 15 minutes (or slightly longer) at 350 degrees Fahrenheit until centers are heated.

 And stay tuned, there are more variations to come, including a breakfast option that my kids and husband LOVE almost more than the dinner version! 🙂

 - 1 pound ground beef